 - Graduated Repayment: With this plan your payments start out low and increase every two years.
 The length of your repayment period will be up to ten years.
 If you expect your income to increase steadily over time, this plan may be right for you.
 Your monthly payment will never be less than the amount of interest that accrues between payments.
-Although your monthly payment will gradually increase, no single payment under this plan will be more than three times greater than any other payment. - Income Contingent Repayment: This plan gives you the flexibility to meet your Direct Loan obligations without causing undue financial hardship.
+Although your monthly payment will gradually increase, no single payment under this plan will be more than three times greater than any other payment. - Extended Repayment Plan: This plan allows you to pay your loans over an extended period of time, up to 25 years.
+Your payments are fixed or a graduated amount and generally lower than payments made under the Standard and Graduated Repayment plans. - Income Contingent Repayment: This plan gives you the flexibility to meet your Direct Loan obligations without causing undue financial hardship.
 Each year, your monthly payments will be calculated on the basis of your adjusted gross income (AGI, plus your spouse's income if you're married), family size, and the total amount of your Direct Loans. - Income-Based Repayment: Under this plan the required monthly payment will be based on your income during any period when you have a partial financial hardship.
 Your monthly payment may be adjusted annually.
 The maximum repayment period under this plan may exceed 10 years.
 If you meet certain requirements over a specified period of time, you may qualify for cancellation of any outstanding balance of your loans. - Pay as You Earn Repayment (PAYE Plan): Based on your income and family size, you will generally repay 10% of your discretionary income per year with payments adjusted annually.
 Your payment will never exceed the payment amount for the 10-year Standard Repayment Plan amount.
-Under the PAYE Plan, you will have 20 years to repay your loans. - Revised Pay as You Earn Repayment (REPAYE Plan): Based on your income and family size, you will generally pay 10% of your discretionary income.
-Under the REPAYE Plan, you will have 20 years to repay your loans if all were received for undergraduate study and 25 years if any loans were received for graduate or professional study.
+Under the PAYE Plan, you will have 20 years to repay your loans. - Saving on a Valuable Education (SAVE) Plan (Formerly the REPAYE Plan): Based on your income and family size, it lowers payments compared to other IDR plans because payments are based on a smaller portion of your adjusted gross income.
+Under the SAVE Plan, borrowers who originally borrowed \$12,000 or less may get forgiveness after 10 years.
+There are other interest reducing benefits to the SAVE Plan as well.